mcameriere/android-repository-using-retrofit2/README.md

 # android-repository-using-retrofit2

-Unit testing how to make an *asynchronous* Retrofit call *synchronous* in the unit tests ?
+How to make an *asynchronous* Retrofit call *synchronous* in the unit tests ?

 ## Add Library Dependencies